 For more information, visit the official website for New York “State of Health” or call a Hometown Health enrollment specialist at 518-370-1441, extension 4708.

-All patients who wish to apply for sliding fee program participation must complete a sliding fee discount program application.
+For all patients who wish to apply for the sliding fee program, participants must complete a sliding fee discount program application.
 Proof of household income is required.
 The fee schedule for the sliding fee program is based on the Federal Poverty Level Guidelines which are updated annually by the US Department of Health and Human Services.